71%Increase in US international master's student enrollment from 2004/5 to 2014/15

 International students may pursue degrees from their home country if delivered completely online.
 In those circumstances, the student would not need to acquire a visa.

-If English is not your native or instructional language, you must provide proof of English proficiency from one of the following testing agencies:
+If English is not your native language, you must provide proof of English proficiency from one of the following testing agencies:

 - Test of English as a Foreign Language (TOEFL)